Seattle ferry terminal reopens after ‘suspicious package’ cleared

 Ferry staff announced the announced the shutdown via Twitter at 5 p.m., and it ended at 5:57 p.m.

-State ferries that were held in Puget Sound, or at Bainbridge Island, will resume running.
-Ferry crews will operate at normal frequency and try to catch up with schedules, Sterling said.
-No state service is to be canceled altogether.
+State ferries that were held in Puget Sound, or at Bainbridge Island, resumed service.
+Some customers — including Seattle Mariners baseball fans — were delayed as long as two hours before leaving the western shore toward Seattle.
+Ferry crews will work at normal frequency and try to catch up with the schedules, Sterling said.

-Kitsap Transit suspended its Bremerton service, and King County halted trips serving Vashon Island and West Seattle, during the bomb scare.
+Kitsap Transit has cancelled Friday evening’s fast-ferry passenger boat, while King County Water Taxi restarted its sailings to Vashon Island and West Seattle around 6:25 p.m.

 Pedestrians and traffic were stopped under the Alaskan Way Viaduct at Yesler Way, rather than cross into the ferry terminal, according to a photo by David Cole, an architect who works nearby.